Fixed Design Analysis of Regularization-Based Continual Learning: Main Results

 where $\sigma^2>0$ refers to the variance of the label noise. \end{assumption} For conciseness, we assume that the two tasks have the same noise level.
 This is not restrictive, and our results can be directly generalized to allow different noise levels as well.

 \begin{assumption}[Commutable data covariance matrices] Assume that

-Denote the eigenvalues of $\HB^{(1)}$ and $\HB^{(2)}$ by $\big( \lambda_i^{(1)} \big)_{i=1}^d$ and $\big( \lambda_i^{(2)} \big)_{i=1}^d$, respectively. \end{assumption} In this work, we assume that the data covariance matrices are commutable.
+Denote the eigenvalues of $\HB^{(1)}$ and $\HB^{(2)}$ by $\big( \lambda_i^{(1)} \big)_{i=1}^d$ and $\big( \lambda_i^{(2)} \big)_{i=1}^d$, respectively.
+Denote the corresponding eigenvectors to be $(\vB_i)_{i=1}^d$ . \end{assumption} In this work, we assume that the data covariance matrices are commutable.
 This is a common assumption in transfer learning literature, see, e.g., \citet{lei2021near} and Section 4 in \citet{wu2022power}.
+Note that this assumption does not requires $\HB^{(1)}$ and $\HB^{(2)}$ to be diagonal.
 Extensions to our results by relaxing this assumption are left as an open technical problem.